-- 1 Students must have a valid driver's license issued by the state of Oregon. - 2 Students must show proof of liability insurance or that the student or vehicle owner has provided the Motor Vehicles Division with other satisfactory proof of compliance with the financial responsibility requirements of the state. - 3 Students are to obey all traffic laws, and to drive in a safe manner on and around the high school campus. - 4 Students are to park in the designated parking spaces allocated for students. - 5 Once students arrive at school they are expected to attend class and stay out of their vehicles.
-The one exception is the lunch period.
+- 1. Students must have a valid driver's license issued by the state of Oregon, - 2.
+Students must show proof of liability insurance or that the student or vehicle owner has provided the Motor Vehicles Division with other satisfactory proof of compliance with the financial responsibility requirements of the state. - 3.
+Students are to obey all traffic laws, and to drive in a safe manner on and around the high school campus.
+Unsafe driving and/or parking violations may lead to the immediate loss of on-campus parking/driving for a semester. - 4.
+Students are to park in the designated parking spaces allocated for students. - 5.
+Once students arrive at school they are expected to attend class and stay out of their vehicles.
+Students leaving campus at lunch should immediately exit the parking lot both on leaving and returning to the school.
+The parking lot is not to be used for eating lunch, visiting, or sleeping.

 Parking on District property is a privilege and not a right.
-The parking permit should be placed in the rear window behind the driver.
-The permit is valid for the registered vehicle only.
+The parking permit should be hung from the rearview mirror so that it can be easily read from outside the vehicle.
+The permit is valid for the registered student only.

 District officials may conduct searches of vehicles upon reasonable suspicion of a policy, rule and/or procedure violation.
 The District assumes no responsibility or liability for loss or damage to vehicles or bicycles.